 Community Advisory Group

 In addition to our collaborative efforts with patients, we have been working with other researchers and institutions to build a brain donation network.
-Because donations are a key resource for research like the work Dr. Elahi and her team are completing, we have been working diligently to facilitate the donation of brains to research teams across the country.
+Because brain donations are a key resource for research like the work Dr. Elahi and her team are completing, we have been working diligently to facilitate the donation of brains to research teams across the country.

 Debarag Banerjee, PhD